vonovak/react-navigation-backhandler/README.md

 > NOTE use version 1 of this package for `react-navigation` version 4 and lower
 >
-> use version 2 of this package for `react-navigation` version 5
+> use version 2 of this package for `react-navigation` version 5 and later

 ## Installation